Graduate Student Paper Award

-Eligible students are predoctoral students in any discipline related to archaeology who have had a paper accepted by the Program for the Annual Meeting Committee for presentation at the 2014 Annual Meeting of the AIA and who have checked the box on the submission form indicating that they were interested in the award.
+Eligible students are predoctoral students in any discipline related to archaeology who have had a paper accepted by the Program for the Annual Meeting Committee for presentation at the 2020 Annual Meeting of the AIA and who have checked the box on the submission form indicating that they were interested in the award.
 Accepted papers should then be submitted by email and in their entirety to the Graduate Student Paper Award Committee for consideration for the award.
-The full written paper must be received by December 2, 2013.
-When images form part of the argument, illustrations must be included.
-In substance and form the paper that is delivered should be the same as that submitted (no footnotes, citations, bibliography).
-Papers are anonymous, so the submitters name should not appear on or within the paper submitted.
+The full written paper along with images must be received by December 1, 2019.
+In substance and form the paper that is delivered should be the same as that submitted.

 The written paper and its oral and visual presentation will be judged for (1) originality, (2) concision and (3) delivery.
 Assessment of the presentation will not be affected either by technological format of presentation or by circumstances beyond the presenter’s control, but rather it will be judged by organization and rhetorical delivery.
-The selection committee consists of faculty or independent scholars and current graduate students.
+The selection committee consists of faculty and scholars who are members of the AIA.

 The award will include a certificate of award and a prize consisting of books from multiple presses that exhibit at the annual meeting.
-The winner will be announced on the AIA website and noted in the AIA Newsletter.
+The winner will be announced on the AIA website.
 A letter will be sent to the chair of the academic department at the winner’s institution announcing the award.